 7. Allow Snuggle Time at Your Child’s Bedtime

 My son loves to take time each night before bed to snuggle with his guinea pig in his bed.
-Butterscotch will sit, snuggle, and give my son lick kisses or 5-10 minutes.
-He would snuggle longer if there is time, so when there is the time he snuggles longer.
-This gives them special alone time.
+Butterscotch will sit, snuggle, and give my son lick kisses for 5-10 minutes.
+He would snuggle longer because he loves it, so when there is the time he enjoys more snuggles.
+This gives them special alone time too.
 A towel can be laid down on the bed next to a child to catch any urine or stool (or use a puppy pad for extra protection), but we often find our guinea pigs go to the bathroom in their cages or their usual towels.
 However, we do see them going to the bathroom in the wrong spot occasionally, but they seem to like to go in the same spots if they can.

 8. Take Your Guinea Pigs Outside in the Yard

 We love to take our guinea pigs out to the yard to eat grass when it’s warm out.
-They love to eat grass, but we make sure the grass has not been treated with chemicals before we allow them to eat it.
+We don’t take them out if it’s below about 68° F. They love to eat grass, but we make sure the grass has not been treated with chemicals before we allow them to eat it.
 We always stay right near our pigs when outside because if they get spooked they may run under a bush and be hard to find or even get lost.
 Plus, we stay near them always when outside just in a case a hawk or bald eagle happens to be nearby in the trees.